natelallen/asteroids/README.md

 A bare bones recreation of the classic game Asteroids!
-This was a guided project through Boot.dev.
+This was a project through Boot.dev.

 I am making additional updates for fun!